logarithmtepper/3005A4/README.md

    python app.py

-8. see database changes accodring to data entered in app.py code
+8. see database changes accodring to data entered in app.py function signatures

 app.py:
 Connects to a database to perform specific CRUD (Create, Read, Update, Delete) operations